DynaVap vs Sticky Brick Comparison 2026

 - want full control over every draw

-- prefer a handmade wooden device to a metal tube
+- prefer a handcrafted wooden device to a metal tube

 Why not both?

 That is in fact the answer from many experienced users.
-A DynaVap for being out and about and for quick single draws, a Sticky Brick for a relaxed evening session at home.
-The two devices complement each other instead of replacing one another.
-And since both are priced below 120 euros, the combination is cheaper than many upper-class battery vaporizers.
+A DynaVap for on the go and quick single draws, a Sticky Brick for a cosy evening session at home.
+The two devices complement each other instead of replacing each other.
+And since both are priced below 120 euros, the combination is cheaper than some upper-class battery vaporizers.

 Price history